 The Rally Comp W will make all your heavy, clunky shoes of the past a mere memory.

 Like all the best tennis shoes, this model features a breathable design with good airflow.
 The only downside is that this shoe often doesn’t have enough room inside for extra orthotics.

+One of the primary things you should look for in good tennis shoes for plantar fasciitis is traction.
 You need to be able to turn on a dime without stretching or tearing your plantar fascia.